 Offer a debt management program

-- Plan a suitable budget to follow: The counselor will offer you a suitable budget following which you can save money.
+- Plan a suitable budget to follow: The counselor will provide you with an appropriate budget following which you can save money.

 - Decide upon a monthly payment: The counselor will also decide upon an affordable amount, which you need to pay to the company, every month.